W427697/Discord-/docs/api/doc-block-source.md

 Type: `string[]`

 Specifies the story ids for which to render source code.
-Multiple stories are no longer supported; to render a single story's source, use use the [`of` prop](#of).
+Multiple stories are no longer supported; to render a single story's source, use the [`of` prop](#of).